 How long does it take to process a life insurance license application in Alabama?

-This process typically takes two days or more.
+Individual resident applicants who want to obtain a life insurance license in Alabama need to submit proof of pre-licensing education and pass the exam.
+After that, they can apply online through the NIPR website.
+This process can take two days or more.
 You can print your license by going to NIPR’s license print page by selecting the State of Alabama.

 Can I get a temporary life insurance agent license in Alabama?